About the Collection

 The first phase, launched March 31, 2016, provided a platform to make accessible the many documents the Women's Institutes (WI) have created across the Province of Ontario since 1897.
 This allows the original documents to remain within their communities, while researchers across Ontario, Canada, and the world can access them electronically.
 They will learn about the rich communities in Ontario, conduct family research, and discover the wonderful work that has been created by WI Members.

-FWIO received further funding in 2017 and we are now digitizing various documents across Ontario.
+FWIO received further funding in 2017 to continue digitizing documents for 3 years.
 It will take a number of years to digitize them all.
 There have been approximately 2,000 branches through the years across Ontario.
-It is estimated 1,300 Tweedsmuir Community History Collections have been created, with about 1,000 collections not yet digitized.
+It is estimated 1,300 Tweedsmuir Community History Collections have been created, with about half collections not yet digitized.

 Included in the collection are: